catseye/The-Dossier/article/A Basic Theory of Video Games.md

 the specs of any real video equipment.)

-As I said, the frame must be drawn quickly to make it look solid, and further, if we want the impression of smooth movement in the video, the frames must done in quick succession as well.
-Say we want to draw 30 frames per second.
+As I said, the frame must be drawn quickly to make it look solid, and further, if we want the impression of smooth movement in the video, the frames must be done in quick succession as well — say, 30 frames per second.

-Therefore, each frame must be drawn in 1/30 of a second, and each scan line must be drawn in 1/6000 of a second.
+So, each frame must be drawn in 1/30 of a second, and thus each scan line must be drawn in 1/6000 of a second.
 That's a really short time — one-sixth of a millisecond.
 And since each scan line contains 200 pixels, the beam must be able to change in intensity 1.2 million times a second.